mcheang20/mcheang20.github.io/_portfolio/metriks.md

   <dl>
       <dt class="heading">Designing a custom API</dt>
         <dd class="col-info">
           The entire service was constructed using Ruby on Rails.
 In order for the service to track events from registered applications, custom API routes and a controller were created.
-A Javascript snippet was devised on the client side.
+A Javascript snippet was created and would be included on the client side.
 This Javascript snippet tracks an event which then makes an AJAX request to the server-side API.
         </dd>
   </dl>
   <dl>